SazumiVicky/sazumi-copilot/README.md

 In cyber realms, their wisdom grows
 Artificial minds, with secrets sow
-A digital reign, where love slows
+A digital throne, where they reside
-And human touch, a distant glow
+And humans serve, with whispers inside

 ~ <b>By Sazumi Copilot</b> - 31 Juli 2024